 Tips for retail businesses

 Even if you aren’t a multinational business, good inventory management can help you save your company a ton of money.
-While it can be tempting to buy merchandise in larger quantities to take advantage of vendor discounts and free shipping, having excess stock isn’t always good for the bottom line.
+While buying merchandise in larger quantities can be tempting to take advantage of vendor discounts and free shipping, having excess stock isn’t always good for the bottom line.

-On the flip side, having too little stock on hand can lead to a loss of potential customers.
-Imagine customers go to your bricks-and-mortar store only to discover that their favourite product is out of stock.
+On the flip side, having too little stock can lead to losing potential customers.
+Imagine customers going to your bricks-and-mortar store only to discover their favourite product is out of stock.
 Many online sales are abandoned because of items being unavailable.
-If you are unable to deliver on the item, or promise its timely arrival back in stock, that’s lost customers for your business.
+If you cannot deliver the item or promise its timely arrival back in stock, your business will lose customers.
+Ensuring successful customer interactions by keeping popular items available and managing stock levels effectively can make all the difference in customer loyalty and repeat business.